mehwaffle10/Waffle_Balance/README.md

 - Doesn't sink on low health
 - No longer have wood cost
 - No longer have an inventory
+- No longer can detach attached siege weapons

 ### Dinghies
 - Cost 40 coins